ssitkowx/Template/README.md

 # II.
 Structure:

 The code is independent of hardware libraries.
 The project has been divided into two main parts:
-Project lib:
-- With header and source files.
+- Project lib with header and source files,
-Tests:
-- Uses the project library and the gtest and/or gmock libraries.
+- Tests which uses the project library and the gtest and/or gmock libraries.

 **********************************************************************************************************************************
 # III.
 Configuration: